Statement of Purpose

 Review and Evaluation/Selection Criteria

-Interested parties must submit an intent to submit by January 19, 2016 to firstname.lastname@example.org.
+Interested parties must submit an intent to submit by to firstname.lastname@example.org.
 In this email, please include the PIs name, the NPA or PCT number, and a very brief description of the technology.
-Final proposals are due by February 15, 2016.
-All submissions must be received electronically.
+Final proposals must be received electronically.
 The review process will be carried out within six weeks of the proposal submission date.
 Funding decisions will be made within an additional two weeks of the end of the review process.
 The overall proposal review process consists of independent review by two separate groups, one a sub-committee of the Intellectual Property Committee, the other a panel which will include internal technical and business reviewers and external reviewers (venture capitalists, entrepreneurs and other members from the business community) with expertise in each area, e.g., health, energy, etc. An aggregate score for each proposal will be generated using the independent scores provided by each of the two review panels.
 The primary criteria that will be used for evaluation of proposals by reviewers include the likelihood of commercial success of the technology and anticipated need for additional funds to bring the product to market.

 Awards will be up to $50,000.
 No indirect costs are allowed.